 Our total revenues increased for each consecutive fiscal quarter beginning with the three months ended March 28, 2008 through the three months ended September 26, 2008, culminating in the highest revenue quarter in our history at \$145.9 million, primarily due to increased customer demand.
 Subsequently, our total revenues declined through the three months ended June 26, 2009 to \$82.4 million, primarily as a result of the decline in demand for optical communications products caused by the recent global economic slowdown and our customers' corresponding reduction of their inventory levels.
 During this period, we also experienced a shift in the composition of our revenues.
-Between the three months ended June 27, 2008 and the three months ended June 26, 2009, our revenues from optical communications products increased by 73.5%.
-Thereafter, our total revenues increased to \$97.0 million for the three months ended September 25, 2009 and further increased to \$114.4 million for the three months ended December 25, 2009.
+Between the three months ended June 27, 2008 and the three months ended June 26, 2009, our revenues from optical communications products increased by 68.0%.
+Thereafter, our total revenues increased to

+\$97.0 million for the three months ended September 25, 2009, \$114.4 million for the three months ended December 25, 2009 and \$136.9 million for the three months ended March 26, 2010.
 This increase in our total revenues was a result of increased demand for optical communications products as market conditions improved as well as increased revenues from non-optical communications products, particularly for industrial lasers, as we continued to expand our capabilities for new and existing customers.
-Between the three months ended June 26, 2009 and the three months ended December 25, 2009, our revenues from optical communications products increased by 28.2% while our revenues from non-optical communications products increased by 133.9%.
+Between the three months ended June 26, 2009 and the three months ended March 26, 2010, our revenues from optical communications products increased by 49.1% while our revenues from non-optical communications products increased by 201.4%.
+During this period, revenues from non-optical communications products increased from 11.2% of total revenues to 20.3% of total revenues.